This post is a guide and a virtual tour of the New York Stock Exchange (NYSE) headquarters in Lower Manhattan, with tips on planning your visit.

-If you are missing the good old days, you can see what a typical day of trading used to be like by watching movies like “Wall Street” with Michael Douglas, “The Pursuit of Happyness” starring Will Smith and “Trading Places” starring Dan Aykroyd and Eddie Murphy.
+If you are missing the good old days, you can see what a typical day of trading used to be like by watching movies like “Wall Street” with Michael Douglas, “The Pursuit of Happiness” starring Will Smith, and “Trading Places” starring Dan Aykroyd and Eddie Murphy.

 THE RINGING OF THE BELL

 The ringing of the bell at 9 am and again at 4 pm is more than a gesture - it guarantees the marketplace that no trades will take place before the opening or after the close of the market.